emilklindt/laravel-marker-clusterer/README.md

 ![MIT License](https://img.shields.io/packagist/l/emilklindt/laravel-marker-clusterer.svg?style=flat-square)
 ![Packagist PHP Version Support](https://img.shields.io/packagist/php-v/emilklindt/laravel-marker-clusterer.svg?style=flat-square)

-The `emilklindt/laravel-marker-clusterer` package allows you to cluster markers, before sending them to the client side.
+The `emilklindt/laravel-marker-clusterer` package allows you to cluster markers in Laravel, before sending them to the client-side.

-This has the benefits of being less computational intensive for the client (with larger number of markers), and lowers overall network consumption.
-The cost is *of course* server computation, which might be worth it depending on the use case.
+When serving large datasets it may not be feasible or practical to send all datapoints to the client side.
+This may be due to the large payload necessary to transfer all datapoints individually, or to avoid undue processing on the client.
+This project aims to facilitate these cases, with server-side marker clustering for Laravel.

 <br/>
 <details open="open">